TryKickoff/trykickoff.github.io/demos/components.md

 <h2 class="demoHeading">Block grids</h2>
 Block grids give you a way to evenly split contents of a list within the grid.
 If you wanted to create a row of five images or paragraphs that need to stay evenly spaced no matter the screen size, the block grid is for you.

-Add the `.l-blockGrid` class to any unordered list, the add the `.l-blockGrid--#up` class to determine how many grid columns appear in a row.
+Add the `.l-blockGrid` class to any unordered list, then add the `.l-blockGrid--#up` class to determine how many grid columns appear in a row.

-<h3 class="demoHeading">Narrow block grids</h3>
-There is also a narrow option for the block grid which allows you to choose a different column count on narrower viewports.
-Add the `.l-blockGrid--#up--narrow` modifier class to make use of this.
+* `.l-blockGrid--6up` - 6 columns above the `$bp-single-col` breakpoint

 <div class="demo">
 	<a href="https://github.com/trykickoff/kickoff/blob/master/assets/src/scss/partials/components/_block-grids.scss" class="demo-src">_block-grids.scss</a>